 - Our borrowers don’t need to put up collateral or any personal guarantee.
 In the case of inventory financing, this means you don’t need to put up the inventory you are acquiring as collateral to guarantee your loan.

 - Our loan process is simple and quick: you can get the funds you need to buy your inventory in just 2 days!
 This is an excellent opportunity if you are trying to take advantage of a special sale or limited-time offer on inventory.

-- After 8 months of timely payments, you can graduate to a second loan for a larger amount and lower interest rates.
+- After 12 months of timely payments, you can graduate to a second loan.
 This will bring you the opportunity to obtain more inventory or improve any other area of your business.

 Apply for a business loan with us today!